3,277 related texts · 11 related myths · Page 2 of 69

 The story of Elijah the prophet gives us a lot to think about.
 Remember the story of King Ahab?
 He wasn't exactly known for his piety.
 And as the Legends of the Jews tells us, a de...

 It's a story of faith, resourcefulness, and the enduring power of good deeds.
-We're talking about Elisha, the prophet.
-Like his mentor Elijah, Elisha was known for his compassion. ...
+Like his mentor Elijah, Elisha was known for his compassion.
+He wasn’t just some aloof spiritual figur...

 The story of Hosea offers us a glimpse into just that, a peek behind the curtain of divine communication.
-We're talking about the reign of Uzziah here, a time when his father Amazi...
+Hosea was the elder statesman of this prophetic trio.
+He was the son of Be...

 He wasn't your typical prophet.
 He came after Hosea, before Isaiah, and as the Legends of the Jews tell us, he even had a speech impediment!
 But when God calls, you answer.
 So, Amo...